snsinfu/attest/README.md

 | TIME    | Program took too long        |
 | DEAD    | Program crashed              |

 Pass `-v` option to inspect the output of failed tests.
+Specify `-vv` to show output of all tests.

 ```console
 $ attest -v ./a.out